Avendus/JMETriggerAnalysis/PFHadronCalibration/readme.md

 This git repository was created to compare the online and offline of PFHC.
-It was forked from the run_13_0_X branch in cghuh's repository.
+It was forked from the run_13_0_X branch in cghuh's repository in 2023-September-13th

 - Installation:
-$ git clone https://github.com/Avendus/JMETriggerAnalysis.git -b run3_13_0_X
+$ git clone https://github.com/Avendus/JMETriggerAnalysis.git -b Comparison_OnOffline

 - EDAnalyzer
 PATH: JMETriggerAnalysis/PFHadronCalibration/plugins/PFHadCalibNTuple.cc